OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 #### BlackBox Review

-If the captured traffic data include the following patterns may suggest that the data was sent in Java serialization streams
+If the captured traffic data includes the following patterns, it may suggest that the data was sent in Java serialization streams:

 - `AC ED 00 05` in Hex
 - `rO0` in Base64